mjkloeckner/kloeckner.com.ar/md/dwm-config/dwm-config.md

 make sure you got it 'patch' installed, although I think it comes with most linux distributions by default nowdays.

+To apply a patch navigate to dwm's root folder and execute this command
 ```console
 $ patch -p1 < <file.diff>
 ```
+being \`file.diff\` the patch file downloaded previoulsy of course.

-If you never patched dwm before then probably no errors would be reportjd, but if you already have applied a ton of patches then probably you would get a HUNK \## FAILED, in this case you need to get your hands dirty, and manually patch all the files that failed, you do this by opening the files with .rej extension (short for rejected), and the corresponding file to be patched, for example dwm.c and dwm.c.rej, and
+If you never patched dwm before then probably no errors would be reported, but if you already have applied a ton of patches, (or sometimes just a couple) then probably you would get a HUNK \## FAILED, in this case you need to get your hands dirty, and manually patch all the files that failed, you do this by opening the files with .rej extension (short for rejected), and the corresponding file to be patched, for example dwm.c and dwm.c.rej, and